sagemath/trac_to_gh/Issue 5929.md

 # Issue 5929: switch from clisp to ecl

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5929

 Original creator: was